A green leaf in a petri dish with test tubes for an abbreviated 510(k) submission.

 One of the biggest advantages of the Abbreviated 510(k) is its streamlined documentation.
 Instead of submitting extensive raw test data, you can often provide summary reports or a declaration of conformity.
 This document attests that your device meets the relevant FDA guidance or standards, which is a more efficient way to show your device is safe and effective.
 For a complete list of what’s required, you’ll want to reference the FDA’s regulations in 21 CFR 807.87.
 When you’re ready to assemble your submission, the FDA provides an eSTAR template and specific guidance on how to organize everything, ensuring you check all the right boxes from the start.

-Understanding the FDA Review Timeline
+What to Expect from the FDA Review Timeline

 So, how long does it all take?
 The FDA’s goal is to review Abbreviated 510(k) submissions within 90 days.
 This predictable timeline is a major plus for planning your product launch.
 However, it’s important to know that the FDA has the final say on whether your submission is appropriate for this pathway.
 If they determine it isn’t, they will convert it to a Traditional 510(k).
 The good news is that your original submission date remains the same, so you don’t lose your place in line.
 You will, however, likely receive a request for additional information to meet the requirements of the Traditional 510(k) program.